barkermn01/better-web-sockets/README.md

 [MIT](LICENSE)

 ## Original project
-This project is a fork of https://github.com/websockets/ws and improvide so applications can identify sockets for permissions sets
+This project is a fork of https://github.com/websockets/ws and improved so applications can identify sockets for permissions sets

 [changelog]: https://github.com/websockets/ws/releases
 [https-proxy-agent]: https://github.com/TooTallNate/node-https-proxy-agent